Lobbying and Special Interests

 Dr. Boehmke is Professor of Political Science at the University of Iowa and serves as the Director of the Social Science Program at the University of Iowa Public Policy Center.
 He received his PhD in 2000 from the California Institute of Technology.
 Prof. Boehmke's research focuses on policy adoption and diffusion, organized interests, and Native American politics, with an emphasis on the American states.
 He also does research and teaches classes on quantitative methodologies.
 His research has been published in leading journals such as the American Journal of Political Science, The Journals of Politics, and Political Analysis.

-Dr. Han received her Ph.D. in political science from Stanford University in 2005, and will be on leave from Wellesley College, where she is an Associate Professor in the Department of Political Science.
+Dr. Han received her Ph.D. in political science from Stanford University in 2005.
 Her research focuses on ways people become motivated to participate in politics, particularly among the underprivileged.
 Her current research examines the role that political organizations (such as civic associations, parties, and campaigns) play in motivating participation and the dynamics of political mobilization around key policy issues.

 Dr. Strach has a Ph.D. in political science from University of Wisconsin at Madison and is currently on leave from the University at Albany, State University of New York, where she is an assistant professor in the departments of Political Science and Public Administration and Policy.
 Her research examines the relationship between social and political institutions in American public policy.
 Previously, she mapped the role of family in the policy process and the consequences for policy when social practices changed over time.
 In the Program, she worked on a project that looks at when and why advocacy groups that wish to solve a social problem choose to turn to government (hence making public policy) and when and why they take alternative strategies (fundraising, marketing).